Rocco-Gossmann/GoWas/Documentation/MouseInput.md

 | `Released`      | Buttons that where pressed or held last cycle and no longer are   |
 | `PressedOrHeld` | the Pressed and Held property combined for convinience            |

-You interact with these via `Bitwise` opperations.
-For that you are provided the `core.MOUSE_BTN1` to `core.MOUSE_BTN32` constants.
+You interact with these via `Bitwise` operations.
+For that, you are provided the `core.MOUSE_BTN1` to `core.MOUSE_BTN32` constants.

 ```go